• Skip to main content

 David McAllister

-David McAllister is a designer and writer from Edinburgh.
+David McAllister is now Production & Associate Editor at Prospect Magazine.
+He joined Sceptical Scot as editorial adviser/designer and contributor in 2015.
 He holds a Bachelor of Design in Graphic Design from Gray’s School of Art, Aberdeen, and has completed an MA in Visual Communication at the Royal College of Art, London.

 Tony O’Donnell